isc-projects/bind9/bin/dnssec/dnssec-ksr.rst

 Examples
 ~~~~~~~~

-When you need to generate keys for the zone "example.com" for the next year,
+When you need to generate ZSKs for the zone "example.com" for the next year,
 given a ``dnssec-policy`` named "mypolicy":

 ::